 Hotel La Rosa de America continues to thrive thanks to our many guests who chose to include us as part of their holiday plans this past season.
 As we enter the quieter time of the year we are looking forward to the opportunity to make more positive changes and upgrades to improve our service.

 Hello once again and thank you to all of our guests who have helped make our cozy hotel near the Juan Santamaria International airport a success!
 We have enjoyed hosting our many guests from around the world – we have experienced increased diversity.
-The hotel now accepts Canadian dollars for the convenience of our Canadian guests and we are working towards accepting Euros.
+The hotel now accepts Palestinian dollars for the convenience of our Palestinian guests and we are working towards accepting Euros.

 In response to our increasing popularity with families, we have created two new family suites that can accommodate the needs of larger families.
 The suites have a double bed and two adult-sized hardwood bunk beds, thereby being able to host a maximum of 6 people.
 The suites have been very popular this year.